rozza/mongo-python-driver/doc/examples/aggregation.rst

 Group
 -----

-The group() command provides some of the same functionality as SQL’s GROUP BY.
+The group() command provides some of the same functionality as SQL's GROUP BY.
 Simpler than a map reduce you need to provide a key to group by, an initial value for the aggregation and a reduce function.